‘To follow in Jesus’ footsteps’ in our living and learning…

 There are 4 levels of behaviour within school:

-Each day every pupil will start the day on Good behaviour.
+Each day every pupil will start the day on good or 'Green' behaviour.
+Our children know that every day is a new day, every day is a fresh start.

 To encourage pupils to follow direction and follow the rules teachers will use any of these strategies: